mbarker1221/mvp/README.md

        edit profile:  edit username ----- username no entry ------- error and show message to enter username
        			            ----- username does not meet criteria -------- error and show message to enter a valid username

 		      edit password ----- password no entry ------- error and show message to enter password
         			    ----- password does not meet criteria -------- error and show message to enter a valid password

 		      delete profile  -----  profile delete

-       to edit calendar  ——— redirect to social page to search user    --- redirect to social page
+       to edit calendar  ——— redirect to social page to search find friends    --- redirect to social page